shubham1559/The-Campus-Judge/docs/sample_assignment.md

 # Sample Assignment

 Here is a sample assignment for testing The Campus Judge.
 Add this assignment by clicking on `Add` in `Assignments` page.
-You can find `sample` file in `judge/samples` directory or by clicking [here](/samples/sample.zip)
+You can find `sample` file in `judge/samples` directory.

 ## Problems